Sham1718/Bug-Tracker/README.md

 --------------------------------------------------------------------

 LICENSE
-This project is developed for academic purposes as a Final Year Project.
+This project is developed for academic purposes.

 --------------------------------------------------------------------